Dexter: Original Sin: Development

 On February 6, 2023, Showtime gave production a series order for an origin-story prequel for Dexter, titled as Dexter: Origins created by Clyde Phillips.
-It was later retitled as Dexter: Original Sin and will consist of 10 episodes.
-Phillips, who serves as the showrunner, is also expected to executive produce alongside Scott Reynolds, Michael C. Hall, Mary Leah Sutton, Tony Hernandez, and Lilly Burns, with Robert Lloyd Lewis serving as a producer.
+It was later retitled as Dexter: Original Sin and consisted of 10 episodes.
+Phillips, who serves as the showrunner, executive produced alongside Scott Reynolds, Michael C. Hall, Mary Leah Sutton, Tony Hernandez, and Lilly Burns, with Robert Lloyd Lewis serving as a producer.
 Production companies involved with the series are Showtime Studios and Counterpart Studios.

 In March 2025, showrunner Clyde Phillips said of a second season "I honestly don't know.
 I'm busy shooting Resurrection now and haven't been thinking about the next season of Original Sin.
 We'll see."
 Cast members have said that they would be open to return for another season.
 "I had such a great time doing this and everybody involved is so incredible.
 To have Clyde [Phillips], the original showrunner, involved and still doing it, and the cast was also great that I would feel so, so lucky to come back again" Patrick Gibson said.
-On April 1, 2025, the series was renewed for a second season at Paramount+ and Showtime.
-On August 22, 2025, Dexter: Original Sin was canceled, reversing the renewal.
+On April 1, 2025, reports emerged that the series had been renewed for a second season.
+However, on August 22, 2025, Dexter: Original Sin was canceled prior to production on a second season commencing.